What the 2026 AI Stack Will Look Like

 3. Enhanced AI Security and Compliance

 As AI becomes more pervasive, ensuring the security and compliance of AI systems will become more critical.
 Automated compliance checks, AI-powered threat detection, and secure AI training and deployment frameworks will become integral parts of the AI stack.
+The AI Firewall already demonstrates this trend in action.
 These advancements will help businesses mitigate risks and maintain compliance with evolving data privacy regulations such as GDPR and CCPA.

 4. Integration of AI and Quantum Computing